Lovor01/interpolateCSS/README.md

 ## Config object syntax:
 (?? means optional - xDefinition?? means xDefinition property in config object is optional)

-**element**: DOM element(s) or string selector with the same syntax as in [Document.querySelector()](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector)
+- **element**: DOM element(s) or string selector with the same syntax as in [Document.querySelector()](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector)
 - **property**: property of element above to change
 - **unit**: unit of property to change, like e.g. "px"
 - **xBreakpoints**??: array of breakpoints between which property is interpolated, array must be sorted
 - **yValues**: array of values which are boundary values of property at points defined by xBreakpoints.
 It must be sorted in same order as xBreakpoints It can also be single number if xBreakpoints are not defined, in that case, property specified by xDefinition is multiplied by that number
 - **xDefinition**??: object which defines element and property that is observed for change and serves as source for calculating property above
   {
-  - **element**: source element, it can also be special keyword ''self'', which means the same element from above definition
+  - **element**: source element, it can also be special keyword *''self''*, which means the same element from above definition, same syntax as above element property
   - **property**: source property
   }
   If not specified, default is *width* property of *window*.